peytondmurray/minimal-mistakes/_posts/2019-02-12-multigrid-solve-odes.md

 ![fine_to_coarse]{:class="img-responsive"}

 Slowly varying functions on the fine grid _appear_ to vary more rapidly on the coarse grid!
-So this is why the Jacobi method is better on coarser grids, and it motivates the main steps of the multigrid method:
+So this is why the Jacobi method is better on coarser grids, and it motivates the main steps of the multigrid method, which I think are best represented as a schematic:

-1. Start on some grid with spacing $h$, a linear differential operator $A$, driving function $f$, and initial guess $v^0$.
-Iterate a few times with the Jacobi solver to smooth out high frequency components of the original guess.
-2. Move to a coarser grid with spacing $2h$
-3. Use the Jacobi solver a few times here to get a better trial solution
-4. Move back to the fine grid
-5. Run the Jacobi solver a few more times to finish up

-These steps are easily visualized:

 ![one_level_v]{:class="img-responsive"}